Vescovi, Zeigler lead No. 17 Tennessee over No. 3 Auburn

 Associated Press

+Kennedy Chandler had 13 and Josiah-Jordan James added 10 for the Volunteers (21-7, 12-4 Southeastern Conference), who improved their record at home to 15-0 this season.

-Auburn (25-4, 13-3) was led by Jabari Smith with 27 points and K.D.
-Johnson with 18.
-The Tigers lost their third straight road game.
+The Tigers (25-4, 13-3) were led by Jabari Smith with 27 points.
+K.D.
+Johnson had 18 points as Auburn lost on the road for the third straight time.

-Tennessee coach Rick Barnes said he had a simple question for his players: “How are we going to be when it’s not going our way?”
+Tennessee led by 10 with 2 minutes left in the game, but Auburn chipped away at the lead.
+Smith had a four-point play with 58 seconds left to cut the difference to three, then Zeigler hit a running jumper to push the lead back to five, 65-60.

+Tennessee had a four-minute scoreless stretch in the first half when Auburn turned a six-point deficit into a seven-point lead.
+In the second half, the Vols’ 17-2 run covered more than five minutes and put Tennessee up 45-41.

 BIG PICTURE

 Auburn: Zep Jasper may be an X-factor for the Tigers heading into the postseason.
 He missed a couple games recently with an illness, then didn’t hit a bucket against Alabama, Texas A&M, Vanderbilt and Florida.
-He scored 15 in Auburn’s win over Mississippi earlier this week. … Pearl called playing in Knoxville the equivalent of a Final Four game, and he knows what it’s like: He was the Vols coach from 2005-11.
+He scored 15 in Auburn’s win over Mississippi earlier this week. … Coach Bruce Pearl called playing in Knoxville the equivalent of a Final Four game, and he knows what it’s like to be in Thompson-Boling Arena with 21,000 wild fans.
+He was the Vols coach from 2005-11.

 NEXT UP